bgm {bgms}R Documentation

 display_progress

 Should the function show a progress bar (display_progress = TRUE)?
 Or not (display_progress = FALSE)?
-Defaults to TRUE.
+The default is TRUE.

 Details

-A discrete spike and slab prior distribution is stipulated on the pairwise interactions.
-By formulating it as a mixture of mutually singular distributions, the function can use a combination of Metropolis-Hastings and Gibbs sampling to create a Markov chain that has the joint posterior distribution as invariant.
-Current options for the slab distribution are the unit-information prior or a Cauchy with an optional scaling parameter.
-A Beta-prime distribution is used for the exponent of the category parameters.
-A uniform prior is used for edge inclusion variables (i.e., the prior probability that the edge is included is 0.5).
+The Bayesian estimation procedure (edge_selection = FALSE) simply estimates the threshold and pairwise interaction parameters of the ordinal MRF, while the Bayesian edge selection procedure (edge_selection = TRUE) also models the probability that individual edges should be included or excluded from the model.
+Bayesian edge selection imposes a discrete spike and slab prior distribution on the pairwise interactions.
+By formulating it as a mixture of mutually singular distributions, the function can use a combination of Metropolis-Hastings and Gibbs sampling to create a Markov chain that has the joint posterior distribution as an invariant.
+The current option for the slab distribution is a Cauchy with an optional scaling parameter.
+The slab distribution is also used as the prior for the interaction parameters for Bayesian estimation.
+A beta-prime distribution is used for the exponent of the category parameters.
+For Bayesian edge selection, two prior distributions are implemented for the edge inclusion variables (i.e., the prior probability that an edge is included); the Bernoulli prior and the Beta-Bernoulli prior.

 Value